stealthllama/terraform-scm-bootstrap/README.md

 <<<<<<< HEAD
 You can further verify the deployment is working by creating the Wordpress site and observing the logs either in the Strata Cloud Manager tenant.
 You should see successful `web-browsing` sessions between the `untrust-zone` and `app-zone` as well as `mysql` sessions between the `app-zone` and `database-zone`.

-# Demo for RL
 =======

-// Demo for Bell
 >>>>>>> 765e92c8016a951c237aad042dda94225ffba203